Ebensburg, Pennsylvania: History

-The Ebensburg Historic District was added to the National Register of Historic Places in 2019, which is bounded roughly by Highland Ave., West St., Sugar St., and Triumph St.
+Despite the fire, a number of historic homes and buildings survived.
+Townspeople recognized the value of these and defined an historic district, identifying which buildings were of quality that contributed to its fabric.
+In 2019 the significance of The Ebensburg Historic District was recognized when it was added to the National Register of Historic Places.
+The District is bounded roughly by Highland Avenue and West, Sugar, and Triumph streets.

 Art

 Impressionist painter Marjorie Acker Phillips, who had a summer home in Ebensburg known as the Ormsby Lodge, is thought to have drawn inspiration from the nearby countryside for many of her paintings.

 Education

 In the borough of Ebensburg, there are three public and two private schools.
 The two private schools are Bishop Carroll High School and Holy Name Elementary.
 The public schools are Cambria High School, Central Cambria Middle School, and Cambria Elementary.
-The fourth school of the Central Cambria School District is located about 5 mi west of the borough, off Route 22.
+The fourth school of the Central Cambria School District is located about 5 mi west of the borough, off US Route 22.
 At the collegiate level, the Pennsylvania Highland Community College has one of their satellite sites about 2 mi southwest of the center of town, also off Route 22.